IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/democratize.md

 8. On the left hand side panel, search for SevOne, Click on SevOne -> REST v3 -> Metadata

-9. Select Metadata Devices (POST) and drop it after the tile START
+9. Select Metadata Devices (POST) and drop it after the building block START

-10. Change name of the tile to Find_Device
+10. Change name of the building block to Find_Device